home-assistant/home-assistant.io/source/_posts/2024-09-24-we-are-joining-the-z-wave-alliance-board.markdown

 This is not the only example of our work being recognized by these standards organizations.
 Recently, the Thread Group selected Nabu Casa for an [Innovation Enabler Award](https://www.linkedin.com/posts/thread-group_threadgroup-internetofthings-smarthome-activity-7226619123235971072-8kHn), which is only awarded to two companies a year, and recognizes the "creative potential of [our] ideas and the use of Thread technology".

 [We believe in Z-Wave](/blog/2024/05/08/zwave-is-not-dead/) and we will continually push it to align with the Open Home, so it can bring better choice, privacy, and sustainability to the home.
+If you want to learn more about the Z-Wave Alliance Board, read the [appointment announcement here](https://z-wavealliance.org/news_p/home-assistant-founder-joins-z-wave-alliance-board-of-directors/).